UXARRAY/uxarray/docs/contributing.rst

 The local development process can very basically be itemized as follows:

-1. Make change(s) to your local copy of the UXarray repository
+1. Make changes to your local copy of the UXarray repository

    .. attention::
         Please refer to `3.7.3.
 Common Elements of Most Pull Requests`_ to make sure